Skip to content

 6. Select a model

 Click Refresh next to the model dropdown.
-CutReady will query your Foundry project for available deployments.
+CutReady queries your Foundry project for available deployments and shows capability tags when the provider returns them, such as context window, vision support, and Responses API support.
 Select the model you want to use (e.g., gpt-4o).

 CutReady automatically detects Foundry endpoints by checking if the URL contains .services.ai.azure.com.
 When detected, it: